 Wanaka is one of the most jaw droppingly scenic locations in New Zealand and is located around 1 hour from Queenstown.
 During Winter the small town of Wanaka transforms into a bustling base for New Zealand's Ski Season.
-Both the Kiwi Experience and Stray New Zealand hop on hop off buses stop over and it's a great place to stay if you're venturing throughout New Zealand by car or campervan.
+If you're on a budget and travelling by bus, both the Kiwi Experience and Stray New Zealand hop on hop off buses stop overnight, and all other tourist buses stop here too.
+It's a great place to stay if you're venturing throughout New Zealand by bus, car or campervan.
 Whether you're planning on spending a few nights here, or you're just stopping by for the afternoon check out my top 10 things to do in Wanaka!

 1. Aerobatic Flight